Host a website anonymously from home using a Raspberry Pi

 Prepare the Raspberry Pi for Anonymous Hosting

-Harden the base system to maintain stability even when your site is publicly accessible via Cloudflare:
+Strengthen the Raspberry Pi base system to ensure stability even when the website is publicly accessible via Cloudflare:

 - Update the OS using